 - unusual discharge

-Your doctor can easily see cervical polyps during a routine pelvic exam.
-Generally, no treatment is needed unless they’re causing bothersome symptoms.
-If they do need to be removed, removal is generally easy and not painful.
+A doctor can easily see cervical polyps during a routine pelvic exam.
+You generally don’t need treatment unless they’re causing bothersome symptoms.
+If a doctor recommends removing them, it is generally easy and not painful.

 - irregular menstrual bleeding

 Some people may experience only light spotting from polyps, and others may experience no symptoms.

 Other STI symptoms can include:

 - painful or burning urination

 - white, yellow, or green vaginal discharge

 Contact a doctor if you suspect you may have an STI.
 Many STIs can be treated with minimal complications when caught early.